How to Keep Rabbits Away from Plants?

 Long-Term Solutions – How to Keep Rabbits Away from Plants?

-If you’re looking for a long-term solution to keep rabbits away from your plants, there are a few things you can do.
+If you want a long-term solution to protect your plants from rabbits, you can take several practical steps.
 Here are some of the most effective methods:

 Landscaping for Rabbit Control

-One of the best ways to keep rabbits away from your plants is to use landscaping that makes it difficult for them to access your garden.
+One of the best ways to keep rabbits away from your plants is to design landscaping that blocks their access to your garden.

-This can include adding a barrier around your garden, such as a fence or wall.
-The fence should be at least 2 feet high to prevent rabbits from jumping over it.
-You can also bury the fence at least 6 inches underground to prevent rabbits from burrowing under it.
+Add a barrier around your garden, such as a fence or wall.
+Build the fence at least 2 feet high to stop rabbits from jumping over it.
+Bury the fence at least 6 inches underground to stop rabbits from burrowing under it.

 Creating a Less Attractive Environment